s-ball/CRBTree/Readme.md

 on [Google Test](https://github.com/google/googletest) are provided.
-The current coverage is over 95% (according to [llvm-cov](https://llvm.org/docs/CommandGuide/llvm-cov.html)), so regressions or incompatibilitis should be soon detected.
+The current coverage is over 95% (according to [llvm-cov](https://llvm.org/docs/CommandGuide/llvm-cov.html)), so regressions or incompatibilities should be soon detected.

-The tests files currently show no memory leak using [Valgrind](https://valgrind.org/).
+The test files currently show no memory leak using [Valgrind](https://valgrind.org/).

 ### Public API